flip555/home_energy_hub/README.md

 ## ⚠️ Important Notices

-### Breaking Changes (v2.0.0+)
-This major update includes significant architectural changes.
-If updating from a previous version:
-- Remove existing Home Energy Hub integration entries from Home Assistant
-- Re-add the integration with fresh configuration
-- Reconfigure any automations or dashboards that use these entities
+### v2.0.0+ Architecture
+This major update introduced a modular architecture with clear separation between connectors, integrations, and core components.
+The platform now supports easy extension with new device integrations.

 ### Safety Disclaimer
 **Use at Your Own Risk**: This integration is for informational and control purposes only.
 All electrical installations should be performed by a qualified electrician.
 Ensure all connected devices have proper safety settings configured.